quasarframework/quasar-template-meteor/README.md

 This is a resource which will show how to install Quasar inside the Meteor framework, with Vue2 also installed.

-We have removed akryum:vue-router2 and replaced it with vue-router, because akryum meteor code is not being updated.
-This does not seem to have had any repercussions or disadvantages so far.

 #### Installation

 **clone this repository:**